dhunganaprakas/dhunganaprakas.github.io/README.md

 ### RTKWS Publications

-* P. Dhungana and S. A. Salehi, ``Exploring the Effect of Kernel Depth in Compact Keyword Spotting Models," 2024 International Congress on Human-Computer Interaction, Optimization and Robotic Applications (HORA), Istanbul, Turkiye, 2024, pp. 1-6, [doi: 10.1109/HORA61326.2024.10550542](https://ieeexplore.ieee.org/document/10550542).
+* P. Dhungana and S. A. Salehi, "Exploring the Effect of Kernel Depth in Compact Keyword Spotting Models", 2024 International Congress on Human-Computer Interaction, Optimization and Robotic Applications (HORA), Istanbul, Turkiye, 2024, pp. 1-6, [doi: 10.1109/HORA61326.2024.10550542](https://ieeexplore.ieee.org/document/10550542).

-* P. Dhungana and S. A. Salehi, ``RTKWS: Real-Time Keyword Spotting Based on Integer Arithmetic for Edge Deployment," 2024 25th International Symposium on Quality Electronic Design (ISQED), San Francisco, CA, USA, 2024, pp. 1-7, [doi: 10.1109/ISQED60706.2024.10528680](https://ieeexplore.ieee.org/document/10528680).
+* P. Dhungana and S. A. Salehi, "RTKWS: Real-Time Keyword Spotting Based on Integer Arithmetic for Edge Deployment", 2024 25th International Symposium on Quality Electronic Design (ISQED), San Francisco, CA, USA, 2024, pp. 1-7, [doi: 10.1109/ISQED60706.2024.10528680](https://ieeexplore.ieee.org/document/10528680).

-* S. A. Salehi and P. Dhungana, ``A Low-cost keyword spotting architecture based on wavelet packets feature extraction for edge device," 2024 25th International Symposium on Quality Electronic Design (ISQED), San Francisco, CA, USA, 2024, pp. 1-1, [doi: 10.1109/ISQED60706.2024.10528719](https://ieeexplore.ieee.org/document/10528719).
+* S. A. Salehi and P. Dhungana, "A Low-cost keyword spotting architecture based on wavelet packets feature extraction for edge device", 2024 25th International Symposium on Quality Electronic Design (ISQED), San Francisco, CA, USA, 2024, pp. 1-1, [doi: 10.1109/ISQED60706.2024.10528719](https://ieeexplore.ieee.org/document/10528719).

 ## PCIe Backbone Communication
 Ethernet swithes have dominated the communication architecture for most of the automitive ECUs.
 Replacing ethernet protocol with  PCIe communication can provide swift and efficient hardware solutions for communication between automotive ECUs.
 Non-Transparent Bridges (NTB) have provided an effective solution for separate memory systems using the same PCIe bus.
 This project focuses on enabling multi-host PCIe communication between two or more ECUs.
 [Note: I had to leave the project before its completion for my further studies.]